High-pressure left

 Fig. 41 Shock tube filled with air.
 Visualization using Paraview software.

 This test is also equipped with 3 Eulerian sensors.
-For example, two sensors are positionned at \(x = 0.6 m\) and \(x= 0.8 m\).
+For example, two sensors are positioned at \(x = 0.6 m\) and \(x= 0.8 m\).
 They record the following pressures:

 Fig. 42 Pressure recorded by sensors at \(x = 0.6 m\) (pink) and \(x = 0.8 m\) (green).
 Visualization using gnuplot software.